Institute-for-ReWriting-World-History/the1854project/README.md

 in the minds of the intelligentsia regarding history.
 That confusion is multilateral.
-This volume is intended to remove that confusing haze from the reader’s mind and open before him a new vista of logical, systematic and thorough thinking in histoiy.
+This volume is intended to remove that confusing haze from the reader’s mind and open before him a new vista of logical, systematic and thorough thinking in history.

 Theologians agree that despite diverse manifestations the immanent divinity is one.
 Likewise physicists agree that the seemingly